Rubjerg/Graphviz.NetWrapper/README.md

             // To introduce and set an attribute at the same time, there are convenience wrappers edgeBC.SafeSetAttribute("arrowsize", "2.0", "1.0");
+            // If we set an unintroduced attribute, the attribute will be introduced with an empty default value. edgeBC.SetAttribute("new attr", "value");

             // Some attributes - like "label" - accept HTML strings as value
             // To tell graphviz that a string should be interpreted as HTML use the designated methods